 All of this applies my daughter.

-One of the psychologist’s recommendations is art-related therapy to help our creative and emotionally-intense daydreamer.
+One of the psychologist’s recommendations is art therapy to help our creative and emotionally-intense daydreamer.
 Through it, she’ll explore her feelings, and learn how to manage her anxiety and depression.
 The therapist also will weave in opportunities to address her ADHD-related stressors, like strengthening executive-function deficits.
+(Follow me on Instagram to hear how art therapy is going)

 It’s a lot to take in, and I’ve been on my own emotional roller coaster since last week’s appointment; however, at least we now have answers backed by data.